 array_concat

-The array_concat() function merges multiple arrays and returns a new array.
-The syntax is as follows:
+The array_concat() function merges multiple arrays into one array and returns the resulting array.
+Syntax:

 array_concat(array_list)